 At first, I was honestly a bit skeptical.
 I have (up to now) been more of an old school touchy-feely kind of guy where cooking meat is concerned.
 I did a catering gig back in January and wanted to put some of the profits towards helping me grow more in the kitchen.
 That’s when I decided to grab me an Anova.
 Before I continue, I am writing this article of my own volition; Anova is not paying me nor have they contacted me whatsoever ALTHOUGH I wouldn’t complain if they did;)

-So what is sous vide?
 Firstly it’s pronounced “Sue Veed”.
 In French the term means to cook under vaccum.
-Well, I’m no scientist so I’m not gonna get into the nitty gritty too much – just enough for you to get a basic understanding.
+Well, I’m no scientist so I’m not gonna get into the nitty gritty too much.
+Just enough for you to get a basic understanding.
 More importantly I’m gonna let you know the benefits of using it, first hand!
 Sous vide is a form of cooking with water.
 Using a machine like Anova or Joule you place your food in a vacuum packed bag and into a water bath that is being regulated to your specific temperature using an immersion circulator.
 In professional kitchens they are known as sous vide water ovens and will set you back, not to mention take up a ton of space, WAY more than the amazing home versions created in recent years.
 By cooking at a constant regulated temperature there is no way to undercook or overcook your meat – sous vide companies describe it as “fool proof”.

-The beauty of the machine is the flexibility it offers because once the steak hits the desired temperature in the water bath it will stay at that temp for a period of time unlike with a frying pan which gives you a short 1-2 min window as to when your meat is overcooked.
+The beauty of the machine is the flexibility it offers.
+Once the steak hits the desired temperature in the water bath it will stay at that temp for a period of time.
+Unlike with a frying pan which gives you a short 1-2 min window as to when your meat is overcooked.
 I guess the ONLY time this doesn’t work in your favour is if you are trying to escape that boring story you have heard your know it all mate for the 100th time………..
 For me, I look at it more along the lines of being able to enjoy another glass of wine and focus on the other components of the meal.

 Now reading through this you may be thinking that all I do is sous vide everything and that AnotherFoodBlogger’s kitchen is full of vacuum packed goodies everywhere but the truth is it isn’t!
 I LOVE cooking steaks on my grill or slow cooking things like pork butt or lamb shoulder.
 Sometimes you really just can’t beat the aromas they bring to the kitchen and the grilled flavour you get from meat & veg.
-I generally use mine (anova) if I know I am under pressure to do other things around the house so I can focus on those or if we are having a dinner party but mostly when I want to elevate cheaper cuts of meat into the gloryland of fillet steak!
+I generally use mine (anova) if I know I am under pressure to do other things around the house so I can focus on those.
+Or if we are having a dinner party but mostly when I want to elevate cheaper cuts of meat into the gloryland of fillet steak!

-Cost wise you can get them here in Brisbane, Australia for about $190 and in the US it’s about $100 on Amazon – gotta love Amazon prime!
+You can get them here in Brisbane, Australia for about $190 and in the US it’s about $120 – $199 on Amazon.
+Gotta love Amazon prime!
 So it’s not going to leave you bankrupt and it will allow you to buy cheaper cuts like lamp rump instead of the loin or backstrap.
 If you do this once a week then very quickly you will have made your money back.
 Anyone else got this crazy logic like I do?